livingdocsIO/documentation/content/learn/on-premise-setup.md

 #### NPM Access Token

-To access private livingdocs repositories you need to create an npm user with an access token.
+To access private Livingdocs repositories you need to create an npm user with an access token.
 We can then grant your npm user read access to our @livingdocs packages (e.g. `@livingdocs/livingdocs-server` and `@livingdocs/livingdocs-editor`).

 We recommend adding an `.npmrc` file to your server and editor repositories so everyone in your team can run `npm install` seamlessly.